AN AGE-OLD LANDMARK

 & AN ANNUAL FESTIVAL CELEBRATED ON MAY 21ST

 The church has remained a steadfast presence in the village of Tochni.
-Over the years it has provided solace and hope to the local area during difficult times.
-The church acts as a village focal point and plays a vital role in the spiritual life of the local community.
-It often serves as a gathering place, as well as a place of worship and religious ceremonies.
-The annual feast day of the Saints CONSTANTINE and Helena is celebrated on May 21st, attracting visitors from all over the island, who gather to participate in the festivities.
-This event includes a special liturgy, followed by communal meals and several cultural activities.Â
+Over the years, it has provided solace and hope to the local area during difficult times.
+The church also acts as a village focal point and plays a vital role in the spiritual life of the local community.
+As well as a place of worship and religious ceremonies, the church often serves as a gathering place for several locals.
+May 21st marks the annual feast day of the Saints CONSTANTINE and HELENA.
+On this day, visitors from all over the island often gather to participate in several festivities.
+This event typically includes a special liturgy, followed by communal meals and several cultural activities.

 RESTORATION & PRESERVATION